pancho-dev/pancho-dev/content/posts/home-lab-automation-secrets.md

 $ export BW_SESSION=$(bw login francisco@example.com --raw)
 ?
 Master password: [hidden]

-# now we output the variable (this is just to check, no need for this step once we know it's valueor print it)
+# now we output the variable (this is just to check, no need for this step once we know its value or print it)
 $ echo $BW_SESSION
 oRWccGyrilYt4ov1rfGS+8Ea8Juihce+/azz83QCZHqj4vZIRGVtnGn+mishRxqvnBTELHwuVxRfrAXnecMPtg==